ArcanaFramework/frametree/docs/source/contributing.rst

 matched subject ID) and time-points for longitudinal studies.
 In this case, we can visualise the imaging sessions arranged in a 3-D grid along the `group`, `member`, and `timepoint` axes.
-Note that datasets that only contain one group or time-point can still be represented in this space, and just be singleton along the corresponding axis.
+Note that datasets that only contain one group or time-point can still be represented by these axes, and just be singleton along the corresponding axis.

 All axes should be included as members of a Axes subclass